 The Purchasing Department handles procurement and contract management duties for Winnebago County.
 Purchasing staff is responsible for most purchasing greater than $25K, except for the Highway Department’s professional services and road and bridge construction.
 Purchasing policies and procedures are set forth in Chapter 2, Article IV, Division 3, of the County Code of Ordinances.
 Click Here for Full Details

-If interested in doing business with the County, you can register with Vendor Self-Services.
+If interested in doing business with the County, you can register with Vendor Self Services.
 Vendors are always welcome to visit the Purchasing Department office.
-We want to know about your product and services.
-To arrange for a phone call, contact the department staff at 815-319-4380 or firstname.lastname@example.org The Purchasing Department office is open Monday through Friday from 8:00am-12:00pm & 1:00-5:00pm.
+We want to know about your products and services.
+To arrange a visit, contact the Department at 815-319-4380 or firstname.lastname@example.org The Purchasing Department office is open Monday through Friday from 8:00am - 5:00pm.
 Closed for Federal holidays.

-The Purchasing Department is responsible for providing the necessary equipment, services and supplies to meet the requirements of offices and departments within Winnebago County Government.
-To extent permitted by law, the County will spend taxpayer money wisely and fairly; encourage fair and equitable treatment through broad-based competition; protect against fraud, favoritism, extravagance and corruption; obtain the best commodities and services at the lowest price practicable; provide safeguards for the maintenance of a procurement system of quality and integrity; meet the needs of the County of Winnebago through continuous improvement of purchasing systems and procedure; promote economic development by encouraging the participation of Winnebago County businesses, by providing equal opportunity for minority and women-owned businesses, and for veterans; and by applying environmentally sound practices in the procurement process.
+To extent permitted by law, the County will spend taxpayer money wisely and fairly; encourage fair and equitable treatment through broad-based competition; protect against fraud, favoritism, extravagance and corruption; obtain the best commodities and services at the lowest price practicable; provide safeguards for the maintenance of a procurement system of quality and integrity; meet the needs of the County of Winnebago through continuous improvement of purchasing systems and procedure; promote economic development by encouraging the participation of Winnebago County businesses, by providing equal opportunity for minority and women-owned businesses, for veterans, and local businesses; and by applying environmentally sound practices in the procurement process.

 Surplus and Obsolete Supplies